Josita Colbert

-Sister Josita Colbert is a lifelong educator, champion for vocations outreach and a person who has spent her entire life working for justice and equality for the Black Community and People of Color.
-She has been a member of several Civil Rights groups throughout her ministry is on the boards of several organizations including the National Black Sisters’ Conference, the National Religious Vocations Conference and the Center for the Advancement of Religious Life.
+Sister Josita Colbert, SNDdeN is a lifelong educator, champion for vocations outreach and a person who has spent her entire life working for justice and equality for the Black Community and People of Color.
+She has been a member of several civil rights groups throughout her ministry and is on the boards of several organizations, including the National Black Sisters’ Conference, the National Religious Vocations Conference and the Center for the Advancement of Religious Life.

-Josita attended a Catholic School for Black girls which was sponsored by the Oblate Sisters of Providence, a Black Catholic religious community.
-After her high school graduation, Josita entered the Oblate Sisters of the Providence.
+Sister Josita attended a Catholic School for Black girls, which was sponsored by the Oblate Sisters of Providence, a Black Catholic religious community.
+After her high school graduation, she entered the Oblate Sisters of the Providence.
 She received her undergraduate degree from Carlow College and her graduate degree from Antioch University.
-As a young sister, Josita was impressed with the Book of Esther.
+As a young Sister, she was impressed with the Book of Esther.
 “I was inspired by her willingness to strip herself of all that would be of distraction in speaking and acting for the liberation of her people, regardless of the cost.
-I realized that as a Black Religious Women in the early 50’s, I too, had to be bold, courageous and certainly prayerful to confront the sin of racism as one who believed in the Goodness of God.”
+I realized that as a Black Religious Woman in the early 1950s, I too, had to be bold, courageous and certainly prayerful to confront the sin of racism as one who believed in the Goodness of God.”

-In 1968, Josita was a founding member of the National Black Sisters’ Conference.
+In 1968, Sister Josita was a founding member of the National Black Sisters’ Conference.
 It was through her membership in NBSC that she met several Sisters of Notre Dame de Namur, who were also founding members.
 “I remember talking with Sister Dolores Harrell about Julie and the SNDdeN mission,” she said.
-“I began a period of discernment and feeling called, I transferred to the Sisters of Notre Dame de Namur in Connecticut the early 1980’s.
-I continued my work in civil rights advocacy.
+“I began a period of discernment and feeling called, and I transferred to the Sisters of Notre Dame de Namur in Connecticut in the early 1980s.
+I continued my work in civil rights advocacy.”

 By: Meg Glendon, U.S. Director of Communications, Sisters of Notre Dame de Namur